12 Must-Watch Movies to Learn Portuguese

 Do you know you can get tired of studying your language materials?

-Sometimes, you glance at your clock at occasional intervals, especially when you are fatigued.
+Sometimes, you glance at your clock periodically, especially when you are fatigued.

-In short, there are times it is difficult to focus on your Portuguese language textbooks.
+In short, it is sometimes difficult to focus on your Portuguese language textbooks.

-Once that happens, some helpful information starts dropping off your mind, and you find it challenging to memorize even a single line.
+Once that happens, helpful information starts to disappear from your mind, and it becomes challenging to memorize even a single line.

 That’s how tiring and frustrating it can get when you rely solely on conventional language learning techniques and materials while studying Portuguese.